The Best Strength Exercises for Menopause: Build Muscle, Boost Metabolism, Stay Strong

 Menopause is a powerful transition but let’s be honest, it can feel like your body has changed overnight.
 Suddenly, the workouts that once worked don’t deliver the same results and you may notice more softness around your middle, lower energy or a drop in strength.

 As my previous blog states: strength training is the single most powerful thing you can do during menopause.
 Not only does it help maintain muscle and bone, but it also boosts metabolism, supports weight management and improves confidence.
+This is the core focus of my Menopause Coaching framework, where we build strength that fits a midlife schedule.

 As Professor Stuart Phillips (McMaster University), one of the world’s leading experts on muscle health, has shown, resistance training is essential to counteract age-related muscle loss.
 And research from Dr Abbie Smith-Ryan highlights that women respond particularly well to structured resistance training when protein intake and recovery are optimised.